 Buffalo RMP Revision

-High Plains District The Bureau of Land Management (BLM) is revising the Resource Management Plan (RMP) for the Buffalo Field Office.
-It will provide future direction for approximately 800,000 surface acres and 4.8 million acres of mineral estate managed by the BLM in Campbell, Johnson, and Sheridan counties in north-eastern Wyoming.
+The Bureau of Land Management has revised its Resource Management Plan (RMP) for the Buffalo Field Office.
+The Approved RMP provides direction for approximately 800,000 surface acres and 4.8 million acres of mineral estate managed by the BLM in Campbell, Johnson, and Sheridan counties in north-eastern Wyoming.
 This area contains vast deposits of oil, gas, and coal, and provides a variety of resources such as wildlife habitat and rangelands for livestock grazing.
 The public lands and adjacent Bighorn National Forest provide many opportunities for recreational activities.
-The purpose of the RMP will be to establish goals and objectives for resource management; identify lands that are open or available for certain uses, including any restrictions, and lands that are administratively unavailable to certain uses; provide comprehensive management direction for all resources and uses; and make broad-scale decisions guiding future site-specific implementation decisions.
+The purpose of the RMP is to establish goals and objectives for resource management; identify lands that are open or available for certain uses, including any restrictions, and lands that are administratively unavailable to certain uses; provide comprehensive management direction for all resources and uses; and make broad-scale decisions guiding future site-specific implementation decisions.

 RMP News & Information

 On September 21, 2015, the BLM signed a Record of Decision (ROD) for the Buffalo Field Office Approved RMP and on September 24, 2015, these documents will be published in the Federal Register.

 The next step in the process is implementing the Approved RMP.
 Most of the land use plan decisions are effective upon approval of the document; however, some decisions will take a number of years to implement.
 The implementation strategy will include coordination meetings between the BLM and cooperating agencies involved in revising the RMP.
 The coordination meetings will include updates on implementation of the plan, foreseeable activities for the upcoming year, and opportunities for continued collaboration with the cooperating agencies.
 In addition, the Approved RMP identifies a framework for implementing Greater Sage-Grouse conservation measures in the planning area.